Robert Loe: Professional career

 Loe played for the Auckland Tuatara in the 2022 New Zealand NBL season and helped them reach the grand final.
 He was named the Most Outstanding Kiwi Forward/Centre for the second time.
 In 21 games, he averaged 17.1 points, 11.5 rebounds, 3.4 assists, 1.7 steals and 1.0 blocks per game.

 Loe re-joined the Breakers for the 2022–23 NBL season and helped them reach the grand final series.
 In 31 games, he averaged 5.6 points and 3.7 rebounds per game.

 Loe re-joined the Tuatara for the 2023 New Zealand NBL season and helped them reach a second straight grand final.
 He was named the NZNBL Most Valuable Player, All-Star Five, Defensive Player of the Year, Most Outstanding Forward, Most Outstanding Kiwi Forward/Centre, and rebounding champion.
 In 19 games, he averaged 19.6 points, 11.1 rebounds, 4.3 assists, 1.9 steals and 1.9 blocks per game.

 After initially retiring from the Australian NBL, Loe signed with Melbourne United on 28 July 2023 as a nominated replacement player for the 2023–24 NBL season.
 He left the team in late November after playing eight games.

 Loe re-joined the Tuatara for the 2024 New Zealand NBL season, with the team going on to lose a third straight grand final.
 He was named All-Star Five, Defensive Player of the Year and Most Outstanding Kiwi Forward/Centre.

 On 17 April 2024, Loe re-signed with Melbourne United on a one-year deal for the 2024–25 NBL season.
 As a 33-year-old in his 11th season as a professional, he began putting up some of the best numbers of his career.
 On 7 November 2024, he scored an NBL career-high 30 points with six 3-pointers in a 120–103 win over the Brisbane Bullets.

 Loe re-joined the Tuatara for the 2025 New Zealand NBL season.

 On 15 April 2025, Loe signed with the New Zealand Breakers for the 2025–26 NBL season, returning to the club for a third stint.
+In November 2025, he became the 18th player in Breakers' history to score 1,000 points for the club.

+Loe re-joined the Tuatara for the 2026 New Zealand NBL season.